Urban contemporary music: The 1980s

-In 1983 WBLS in New York City was the first station to air a rap radio show, "Rap Attack" with Mr. Magic and Marley Marl.
+In 1983, WBLS in New York City was the first station to air a rap radio show, "Rap Attack" with Mr. Magic and Marley Marl.
 Freddie Jackson and Luther Vandross were popular in urban contemporary music scene.
-Late 1980s, Luther Vandross, Freddy Jackson, and Whitney Houston were popular in this genre.
+In the late 1980s, Luther Vandross, Freddy Jackson, and Whitney Houston were popular in this genre.

 During the early 1980s as newly formed WRKS-FM (98.7 Kiss FM) became the first rap station in the United States, WBLS quickly began adding more rap songs to its playlists.
 The urban format by this time was redefined by an eclectic mix of R&B, rap, reggae, dance, house, and freestyle.
 WBLS continued as the flagship station of the urban format; however, Kiss FM surpassed them in the ratings.

 Another successful early urban outlet was WDRQ in Detroit, which switched from a top 40 format in the spring of 1982 and made a #2 showing 12+ in its first Arbitron ratings book.
 In addition to rap, R&B and dance music, WDRQ featured mainstream pop music with a danceable beat from artists.

 Many radio stations imitated the urban sound since it was proven to be more profitable than other formats and had proven itself more adept than straightforward black-targeted R&B formats at attracting white and Latino listeners.

+Late in the decade, WVAZ Chicago and WALR Atlanta became some of the first adult R&B stations, playing artists that appealed to adults rather than rap or other styles that young people enjoyed.

-Another subformat of urban contemporary is rhythmic contemporary hits which plays a great deal of dance music, but in recent years played lots of Hip-Hop.
+Another subformat of urban contemporary is rhythmic contemporary hits.
+Stations playing rhythmic contemporary hits plays a great deal of dance music; however, hip-hop has become increasingly popular in the format in recent years.
 WQHT-FM (Hot 97) and KPWR (Power 106) were the first stations to utilize this format.